clarainna/KOReader-Patches/README.md

 <b>2-download-button.lua:</b>

 A KOReader patch that adds a download button for easy access to Zlibrary and rakuyomi.
+(Tested only on kobo, doesn't work on android)

 You can of course modify the file to add more plugins in the section or to delete plugins you do not have.